marceluda/rp_lock-in_pid/TheApp/instruments/instruments_08_autolock.md

 ## System variable stabilization

 For the sake of clarity, we describe in the next items the idea behind the stabilization application.
-For detailed analisys refer to [Control Theory](https://en.wikipedia.org/wiki/Control_theory) text books.
+For detailed analysis refer to [Control Theory](https://en.wikipedia.org/wiki/Control_theory) text books.

 ![feedback 1]({{ site.baseurl }}/img/feedback_1.png "feedback 1")